Nuitka/Nuitka-website/doc/posts/nuitka-release-0617.rst

    only standalone mode works.

 -  Plugins: Add support for ``pkg_resources.require`` calls to be resolved at compile time.
-These are not working at runtime, but this avoids the issue very nicely.
+These are not working at run time, but this avoids the issue very nicely.

 -  Plugins: Massive improvements to the ``anti-bloat`` plugin, it can